Sources

 - When a personal NAR is needed, create a comprehensive name authority record.
 For detailed guidance, see Name Authorities: General Procedures, Research in OCLC, Personal Names and Name Authorities: Personal Names.

-- Exception: Create a brief name authority record if warranted according to the guidance below.
+- Exception: Create a brief name authority record if warranted according to the guidance in Brief Personal NARs.

-- If, after constructing an authorized access point according to the LC-PCC PS for 9.19.1.1 and 9.19.1.3, additions are needed to make the access point unique, follow GPO’s order of preference for qualifiers:
+- If, after constructing an authorized access point according to the LC-PCC PS for 9.19.1.1 and 9.19.1.3, additions are needed to make the access point unique, follow GPO’s order of preference for qualifiers.
+This order should be applied to information that is readily available:

 - Fuller form of name